SiteAnimator/debugger/README.md

 Basic Javascript application module with debugger.

-This is an example module in Javascript.
+This is an example application in Javascript.
-It is an application with several modules, including a debugger module.
+The application contains several modules, including a debugger module.
 The debugger module displays a container with messages from the modules of the application.
 This is demonstrated with an example module.